15 Things to do in Mt Gambier

 Valley Lake

-Valley Lake is the perfect place to spend with the family as it has wide grassed areas for activities, is a popular place for water sports and you can enjoy a picnic or BBQ amongst the beautiful surroundings.
+Valley Lake is the perfect place to spend with the family.
+It’s wide grassed areas are perfect for running around and a popular place for water sports.
+There are also picnic grounds with BBQ’s.

-Less popular than the neighbouring Blue Lake it is a fantastic site for photographers who will love the incredible range of flora and fauna found here.
+Less popular than the neighbouring Blue Lake it is a fantastic site for photographers with an incredible range of flora and fauna found here.

 The crater lake sits within what was once Mount Gambier’s original botanic gardens and is extremely beautiful, especially during Autumn.
 Drive through the windy mountain roads to Potters Point Lookout for an almost aerial view of the lake.